2-Day Oklahoma Adventure

 Day 1: Tulsa Highlights

-Tulsa Botanic Garden - Directions
+Tulsa Botanic Garden - Map

 I arrived at 10:30 AM and spent two peaceful hours wandering through serene trails and themed gardens, until I reached the main flower display and found only brittle stalks where vibrant blooms should have been.
 It was a genuine letdown.
-Lesson learned: visit in early March, right when the garden officially opens, if you want to catch those flowers at their peak.
+Lesson learned: visit in early March, right when the garden officially opens, to catch those flowers at their peak.

 Hours (March 2–November 21, 2025)